Lakas–CMD (1991): Merger with KAMPI

-On August 9, 2009, de Venecia and Ramos led fifty members from the Lakas–Kampi–CMD in objecting to its merger with KAMPI.
-The faction elected de Venecia as president and Ramos as chairman emeritus.
-However, Ramos later refused the offer of being named in the interim party organization.
-De Venecia has filed a resolution at the Commission on Elections to declare the merger null and void.
-However, the Supreme Court ultimately upheld the legality of the merger, citing the failure of de Venecia "to sufficiently show that any grave abuse of discretion was committed by the Commission on Elections in rendering the challenged resolution."
+On August 9, 2009, de Venecia and Ramos led fifty members from Lakas–Kampi–CMD in objecting to its merger with KAMPI.
+Their faction elected de Venecia as president and Ramos as chairman emeritus, although Ramos later declined the designation.
+De Venecia subsequently filed a resolution before COMELEC seeking to nullify the merger.
+However, the Supreme Court later upheld the legality of the merger, citing the failure of de Venecia "to sufficiently show that any grave abuse of discretion was committed by the Commission on Elections in rendering the challenged resolution."

-Ideology
+Ideology and branding

 Lakas has always focused on economic growth and development, stronger ties with the United States, creation of jobs, and strong cooperation between the executive and legislative branches of government.
 It is known for its advocacy of a shift from the present presidential system to a parliamentary form of government through constitutional amendments and through establishing peace talks with Muslim separatists and communist rebels.
 The party democracy is distinct in its ecumenical inclusion of Muslim leaders in its political alliance.

-Branding

-With being associated with Corazon Aquino's presidency, party founder and Defense Secretary Fidel Ramos used yellow as Lakas' party color and campaign color in 1992, especially when Ramos and his running-mate was endorsed by Aquino (who used yellow in her 1986 campaign).
-Ramos also emphasized the party's name Lakas (English translation to People Power), that he is a hero of the 1986 revolution.
+Because of its association with the administration of President Corazon Aquino, party founder Ramos adopted yellow as the official party color in 1992.
+The color was especially prominent after Ramos and Lito Osmeña were endorsed by Aquino, who also used yellow in her campaign during the 1986 snap presidential election.
+Ramos also emphasized the party name "Lakas", originally derived from "Lakas ng Tao" ("People Power"), to highlight his role as a "hero" in the EDSA Revolution.

-But when Gloria Mapacagal Arroyo assumed presidency, the color of Lakas is associated with her campaign color, which is powder blue.
+However, during the Arroyo administration, the party gradually became associated with powder blue, which was Arroyo's campaign color.
+The blue color has since remained the party's dominant hue.